Entropy-Warrior/entropy-warrior.github.io/perspective-tensor/src/content/blog/landing.md

 ---
-title: "👋 Welcome to Lin's blog!"
+title: "Welcome to Lin's blog"
 description: "Personal blog about lifelong learning and shifting perspectives in data science and AI"
 pubDate: 2024-01-01
 draft: false